Jaimilit/CrossFit/README.md

-Text for the index page is taken from Shape at https://www.shape.com/what-is-crossfit-training-7096578 Benefits was also taken from Shape at https://www.shape.com/fitness/tips/health-fitness-benefits-crossfit The terms for the table were taken from this website https://www.crossfitsalemoor.com/crossfit/crossfit-terminology/ Famous wods were taken from several websites http://gymlion.com/10-most-popular-crossfit-workouts/ https://www.getsweatgo.com/workout/guides/best-crossfit-workouts-17 The icons in the footer were taken from Font Awesome Footer and Famous WODs sections were taken from Love Running Project
+Text for the index page is taken from Shape at https://www.shape.com/what-is-crossfit-training-7096578 Benefits was also taken from Shape at https://www.shape.com/fitness/tips/health-fitness-benefits-crossfit The terms for the table were taken from this website https://www.crossfitsalemoor.com/crossfit/crossfit-terminology/ Famous WODs were taken from several websites http://gymlion.com/10-most-popular-crossfit-workouts/ https://www.getsweatgo.com/workout/guides/best-crossfit-workouts-17 The icons in the footer were taken from Font Awesome Footer and Famous WODs sections were taken from Love Running Project